Preventative Dentistry in St. Charles, MO

 Common Dental Problems

-Like mentioned, preventive dentistry is the act of caring for your mouth to avoid potential problems down the road.
+As mentioned, preventive dentistry is the act of caring for your mouth to avoid potential problems down the road.
 Though the idea is to take these precautions to ensure optimal oral health, implementing preventative dentistry can improve the overall health of your body as well.
 Choosing to ignore your oral health will inevitably have consequences, some being more severe than others.
 Common problems surrounding improper preventive dentistry practices include:

 - Cavities – Also known as tooth decay, cavities are the result of bacteria buildup in the mouth that breaks down the enamel and causes a little hole in the tooth.